evulins/mws-restaurant-stage-1/README.md

 ### Specification

 I have been provided [the code](https://github.com/udacity/mws-restaurant-stage-1) for a restaurant reviews website with a lot of issues.
 I had to convert the provided site and use a responsive design.
-- all responsiveness I've done with CSS,
+- All responsiveness I've done with CSS.
-- I created a responsive grid-based layout using CSS,
+- I created a responsive grid-based layout using CSS.
-- I used media queries to provide fluid breakpoints across different screen sizes,
+- I used media queries to provide fluid breakpoints across different screen sizes.
 - I implemented accessibility features in the site HTML.
 - I added a ServiceWorker.